 Biarritz Travel Guide

 Soon the area became popular with aristocracy from all over Europe: Queen Victoria came here regularly over a period of 30 years, Edward VI stayed in the Hotel du Palais days before his death, and in the 1930s Edward VIII and Wallis Simpson were regular visitors.
-Until the revolution in 1917 the Russian nobility wintered here and built the magnificent Orthodox Church next to the Palace.
+Until the revolution in 1917 the Russian nobility wintered here too and built the magnificent Orthodox Church next to the Palace.

 Biarritz has good sporting facilities, including some excellent golf courses and some of the best surfing in France.
 Each summer, surfers from all over the world come to Biarritz to ride the waves at the annual Surf Festival.
 Those after more gentle exercise while on holiday opt to stroll along Biarritz's principal promenade, Quai de la Grande Plage.